 - Depending on the location of the home of the host, transportation could cost more.

 How much is Couchsurfing?

-If sleeping in a stranger’s house makes you feel uncomfortable, then you should check hostels.
+If sleeping in a stranger’s house makes you feel uncomfortable, you should check hostels.
 In hostels, you will sleep in a room together with other travelers for a very affordable price.
-Some hostels provide private rooms too in exchange for a few additional dollars.
+Some hostels provide private rooms, too, in exchange for a few additional dollars.

 Pros of staying in a hostel

 - Most hostels have an included breakfast together with that ultra-low price!
 Two birds hit with a stone, baby!

 - Some hostels offer fun activities – a way to meet new friends.

 - Lack of privacy.
 Well, it’s a thing that is commonly compromised when traveling on a budget.
 Get used to it.

 - Risk of theft.
 Have your bags locked and secured.

 - Furniture could be old and squeaky.
 That’s why hostels remain very affordable.